Retirement Investing Using Buckets

 Retirement Investing Solution

 Our retirement goal for bucket 3 is to have the money grow at 10% annually (the long term average for stocks) so that each $1 will become $2.59.
-Should the stock market do extremely well and reach your goal before year 10, you start removing the excess and placing it in fixed income securities.
+Should the stock market do extremely well and reach your goal before year 10, you start removing the excess and placing it in fixed income securities to protect the principal.
 Should the stock market take a dive, you wait out the 10 years as historical probabilities are that the value of bucket 3 recovers by the time you need to rely on it.

 You are right, Retirement Investing The Main Challenge.
 But you can make loan from bank too.